swiftype/swiftype-wordpress/README.txt

 == Changelog ==

 = 1.1.34 =
+* Skip NULL documents in indexing API request.
+You can use the `swiftype_document_builder` filter to exclude documents from the search engine by returning NULL.
 * Remove development files from the released version of the plugin for smaller download size.

 = 1.1.33 =